The Two RV Gypsies: Full-Time RVers

 Gateway Arch and USA flag

-Below: Numerous views of the Gateway Arch, different angles and different times of day/evening.
+Below: Karen Duquette took numerous photographic views of the Gateway Arch at different angles and at different times of day and evening.

 Gateway Arch